realivanivani/realivanivani.github.io/_posts/2025-01-31-fingerprint-recognition.md

 ---

 The idea for this project stemmed from a collaboration with my friend Jovan on his Bachelor's thesis.
 His concept was to use a **Siamese Convolutional Neural Network (Siamese CNN)** for fingerprint recognition, structured as follows:
 This blog outlines how we implemented this in Python & Keras, while dealing with dataset augmentation, Siamese architecture, and model validation.
-You can explore the project's [Git repo](https://github.com/realivanivani/fingerprint-recognition).
+You can explore the project's [Git repo](https://github.com/realivanivani/fingerprint-recognition) and [Jupyter Notebooks](https://github.com/realivanivani/fingerprint-recognition/tree/main/notebooks).

 1. **Two parallel CNN branches** (with shared weights) extract feature representations from input fingerprint images.
 2. **Feature subtraction** is applied to compare the extracted features.